Thomas W. Kensler, PhD

 To understand the role of diet during adolescence and early adulthood and how it relates to future breast cancer risk.

 Impact: While many researchers have investigated associations between adult diet and breast cancer risk, significantly less work has been done to determine diet during adolescence.
-By focusing on adolescence—likely a highly susceptible phase for breast cancer carcinogenesis during a woman’s lifetime—Dr. Kensler may be able to identify dietary interventions that could reduce the risk of breast cancer in adulthood.
+By focusing on adolescence—likely a highly susceptible phase for breast cancer carcinogenesis during a woman’s lifetime—Dr. Kensler’s team is identifying dietary interventions that could reduce the risk of breast cancer in adulthood.
 Through these studies, he hopes to identify actionable ways to reduce breast cancer risk in young women through dietary choices.

 Thomas Kensler is a Full Member in the Public Health Sciences Division at the Fred Hutchinson Cancer Research Center.
 He obtained his doctorate at MIT and trained as a postdoctoral fellow at the University of Wisconsin and at the National Cancer Institute.
 After 30 years on the faculty of the School of Public Health at Johns Hopkins, he moved his primary appointment to the University of Pittsburgh in 2010.
 In 2018, Dr. Kensler moved his primary appointment to Fred Hutchinson Cancer Research Center in Seattle, Washington, and has an Emeritus faculty appointment at Johns Hopkins.